natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-To.md

 '''Pros:'''

-* Powerful 75 mm cannon rivaling the [[T-34-85|T-34-85's]], good penetration and very low shell drop-off.
+* Powerful 75 mm cannon, good penetration and very low shell drop-off.
-* APHE round can easily defeat enemy tanks.
 * A very powerful tank at 4.3, can tackle all foes at its BR bracket.
 * Decent gun depression of -11°
 * Ammo in the turret can be emptied by carrying 15 less ammo.
-* Very powerful Type 4 Kou shell with more penetration and more explosive filler.
 * Decent top armour, enough to resist strafing aircraft weapons.

 '''Cons:'''

+* Atrocious optics
 * Armour is average and mostly flat and unangled, like the Panzer IV.
 * The Chi-To is asymmetric and is a large tank, it is difficult to hide from enemies.
 * Reload rate quite slow.
 * Angling front armour can expose the 50 mm hull cheek armour.
 * Very hard to turn on the spot, especially when stock.
-* Mediocre acceleration compared to other tanks in its BR.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->